ColsonZhang/EE219-ICS/projects/lab3/README.md

 ![img](./doc/image/img13-ramdata.png)

-You can also modify the main.cpp to show the matrices in bash.
+You can also modify the `csrc/main.cpp` to show the matrices in bash.
 Just cancel the comments of the code show_ram() .

 ![img](./doc/image/img14-main.png)